erwinluis/splitable_doc/README.md

        -d "url_2=http://www.yourcompany.com/products/marine-biology-book"
 ```

+Please note that in the above example `nimbleshop` is the company
+subdomain.
+You should use your compan's subdomain instead of
+'nimbleshop' when you are using the API.

 ### An example using Ruby

 Spltiable API can be used in any language.
 The http `POST` request can be made in any lanauge.
 We at split(able) use `ruby` as the programming language.
 Here are some code snippets which might help you understand the API better.